Netflix/metaflow-docs/docs/scaling/data.md

 As a solution, [`metaflow.S3`](data.md#data-in-s3-metaflows3) provides a way to load data directly from S3, bypassing any query engines such as Spark.
 Combined with a [metadata catalog](https://github.com/Netflix/metacat), it is easy to write shims on top of `metaflow.S3` to directly interface with data files on S3 backing your tables.
 Since data is loaded directly from S3, there is no limitation to the number of parallel processes.
 The size of data is only limited by the size of your instance, which can be easily controlled with [the `@resources` decorator](/scaling/remote-tasks/introduction#requesting-resources-with-resources-decorator).
 The best part is that this approach is blazingly fast compared to executing SQL.

 The main downside of this approach is that the table needs to have partitions that match your access pattern.
 For small and medium-sized tables, this isn't necessarily an issue as you can afford loading extra data.
-Further filtering can be performed in your Python code.
-With larger tables this approach is not feasible and you may need to run an extra SQL query to repartition data properly.
+Additional filtering can be performed in your Python code.
+With larger tables this approach is not feasible, so you may need to run an extra SQL query to repartition data properly.

 ### **Use cases**